Week |

 - comparison of exothermic and endothermic reactions, with reference to bond making and bond breaking, including enthalpy changes (∆H) measured in kJ, molar enthalpy changes measured in kJ mol-1 and enthalpy changes for mixtures measured in kJ g-1, and their representations in energy profile diagrams

-Lesson 1a Solutions (Introduction of energy profile diagrams Video - Introduction to energy profile and sample exam questions
+Lesson 1a part 2 Solutions (Introduction of energy profile diagrams Video - Introduction to energy profile and sample exam questions

 - determination of limiting reactants or reagents in chemical reactions